-VEF Sustainability bonds - a commitment to impact
+Our sustainability bonds are a commitment to impact

 Since 2022, our sustainability bonds have been a large and important step to deploy our impact strategy by allocating capital that support the focus areas for our sustainability work.
 We are convinced that the selected themes - financial inclusion, financial fairness and wellness, financial infrastructure and enablement and renewable energy - are attractive both from a business return and societal impact perspective.